 (e) Immediate Termination.
 Either party may terminate these Services Terms, effective immediately upon delivery of written notice to the other party, if the other party (i) is unable to pay its debts as they mature or admits in writing its inability to pay its debts as they mature, (ii) makes a general assignment for the benefit of creditors, (iii) files a voluntary petition for bankruptcy or has filed against it an involuntary petition for bankruptcy, (iv) applies for the appointment of a receiver or trustee for substantially all of its assets or permits the assignment of any such receiver or trustee who is not discharged within a period of 30 days after such appointment, or (v) otherwise ceases to actively conduct its business.
 If any of the above events occurs with regards to a party, that party will immediately notify the other party in writing of its occurrence.

 (a) Governing Law.
-This Agreement shall be governed by, construed, and enforced in accordance with the laws of the State of Texas, USA, without regard to its conflicts of laws principles.
+This Agreement is governed by, construed, and enforced in accordance with the laws of the State of Texas, USA, without regard to its conflicts of laws principles.
 These Services Terms will not be governed by the provisions of the U.N.
 Convention on Contracts for the International Sale of Goods.
 To the extent a dispute arises from the interpretation or enforcement of Vendor’s or its licensors’ patents, trademarks, copyrights, confidential information, or other proprietary rights, U.S. federal law will apply.

 (b) Dispute Resolution.
 The parties will attempt to settle any dispute between them amicably and agree to exercise reasonable commercial efforts to resolve the controversy or dispute prior to seeking resolution by arbitration.
 To invoke the dispute resolution process, the invoking party will give to the other party written notice of its decision to do so (“Dispute Notice”), including a description of the issues subject to the controversy or dispute and a proposed resolution thereof.
 Designated representatives of both parties with the closest responsibility for implementing the Licensed Materials will attempt to resolve the controversy or dispute within 30 days after delivery of the Dispute Notice.

 If despite the good faith efforts of the parties, the dispute has not been resolved within 30 days after delivery of the applicable Dispute Notice, the dispute will, in lieu of having such dispute decided in a court of law, be settled by binding arbitration in accordance with the United States Arbitration Act and administered by JAMS in accordance with its Comprehensive Arbitration Rules and Procedures, and judgment on the award rendered by the arbitrator may be entered in any court having jurisdiction thereof.
 Unless otherwise mutually agreed, the arbitration proceedings will be heard by 1 arbitrator to be selected in accordance with the rules in New York County, New York.
 The place of the arbitration will be in New York, New York.
-Subject to Section 14 (Limitation of Liability), the successful party will be entitled to be awarded all costs, including reasonable attorney’s fees, paid or incurred by such prevailing party during the arbitration proceedings.
+Subject to Section 14 (Limitation of Liability), the successful party will be entitled to be awarded all costs, including reasonable attorney’s fees, paid, or incurred by such prevailing party during the arbitration proceedings.
 In any arbitration initiated hereunder, the arbitrator’s award will not include damages precluded, in type and amount, by Section 14, except as may be required by applicable statute and then only to the extent such requirement cannot, as a matter of law, be waived.
 However, the limitation of damages stated in the immediately preceding sentence will not apply to an award of damages for breach of Sections 12 (Confidentiality) or 13 (Proprietary Rights).
-Except as required by law, neither party nor any arbitrator may disclose the existence, content or results of any arbitration hereunder without the prior written consent of Vendor and Client.
+Except as required by law, neither party nor any arbitrator may disclose the existence, content, or results of any arbitration hereunder without the prior written consent of Vendor and Client.

 Notwithstanding anything to the contrary contained herein, neither party is required to mediate or arbitrate and may seek immediate judicial resolution for all disputes involving a party’s breach of any of the provisions of Sections 12 (Confidentiality) or 13 (Proprietary Rights).
-Any such action may be brought in a federal or state court located in the State of New York, County of New York.
+Any such action may be brought in a federal or state court located in the State of Texas, County of Travis.
 This Section will not be construed to prevent a party from instituting, at any time, including before or during the dispute resolution process, (i) formal proceedings to avoid the expiration of any applicable statute of limitations period, (ii) claims for injunctive relief, or (iii) proceedings to preserve a superior position with respect to other creditors.

 (c) Foreign Trade Restrictions.
 Client will not directly or indirectly remove or export from the United States, any information or items, including without limitation the Licensed Materials and Vendor’s Confidential Information, except in compliance with, and with all licenses and approvals required under, applicable United States and foreign export laws and regulations, including, without limitation, those of the U.S. Department of Commerce.